-The Company completed an acquisition in April 2021 accounted for as a business combination as indicated in Note 5.
+The Company completed an acquisition in November 2023 accounted for as an asset acquisition as indicated in Note 5.

-(d) Recoverability of sales tax receivables and the Swedish Tax Authority (STA) Contingent VAT Liability
+(e) Recoverability of sales tax receivables and the Swedish Tax Authority (STA) Contingent VAT Liability

 The Company has certain refund claims for Goods and Services Tax Credits and Value Added Tax Credits with tax authorities, receipt of which are conditional upon review.
-Management has assessed the collectability of these refunds given the probability of collection and determined that the outstanding claims are likely to be collected given current rulings and the status of the ongoing review.

 As it relates to the VAT decisions received from the STA during the year, the Company has assessed that these decisions have no merit and the amount claimed to be owed is not probable.
 This assessment is based on the knowledge and experience of management combined with the work done by an independent legal firm in Sweden who has amongst other procedures, examined the legal structure of the operations and affected entities, the assessment of the appeals filed and the deferral of payment notice received from the STA.
-Refer to Note 17, Contingencies.
+Refer to Note 16, Contingencies.